minimo-io/ai-ocr-slots-automation/README.md

 # AI-OCR-Slots

-This project leverages **Puppeteer** and **EasyOCR** to automate interactions with slot games.
+This project leverages **Playwright** and **EasyOCR** to automate interactions with slot games.
 It extracts real-time game data and integrates with local **Ollama** models for intelligent suggestions based on round outcomes.

 ### Features